-SDGs raise demand for research on aid effectivenes
+SDGs raise demand for research on aid effectiveness

 Evaluating both direct and indirect effects of aid

-The question of if and how foreign aid can help promote economic development in poor countries is, however, a subject of controversy for academics and policy makers alike.
+The question of if and how foreign aid can help promote economic development in poor countries is, however, a subject of controversy for academics and policymakers alike.
 Unfortunately, the mixed empirical evidence on aid effectiveness exacerbates rather than resolves the controversy (Deaton, 2013).
-In particular, there has traditionally been a sharp divide between the macro and micro literatures evaluating the impact of aid.
-Indeed, it is common to speak of a micro-macro paradox, highlighting the tendency of scholars to be able to identify positive impacts of individual aid projects but a difficulty to establish corresponding positive effects at the macro level.
-Further to this, most empirical studies only measure average impacts and ignore important variation and indirect effects of aid, such as cross-sectoral spillovers and behavioural side effects arising due to the donor presence.
-Considering the increased demand for detailed knowledge about aid effectiveness, and the difficulty reaching a consensus in the macro and micro literatures, this project will address the ‘missing middle’ in the aid effectiveness literature, evaluating both direct and indirect effects of aid.
+In particular, there has traditionally been a sharp divide between the macro and micro literature evaluating the impact of aid.
+Indeed, it is common to speak of a micro-macro paradox, highlighting the tendency of scholars to be able to identify positive impacts of individual aid projects but difficulty to establish corresponding positive effects at the macro level.
+Further to this, most empirical studies only measure average impacts and ignore important variations and indirect effects of aid, such as cross-sectoral spillovers and behavioural side effects arising due to the donor presence.
+Considering the increased demand for detailed knowledge about aid effectiveness, and the difficulty of reaching a consensus in the macro and micro literature, this project will address the ‘missing middle’ in the aid effectiveness literature, evaluating both direct and indirect effects of aid.

 A novel disaggregated approach

 The aim of the proposed project is to investigate aid effectiveness using a novel disaggregated approach to shed light on the effectiveness of sector-, donor- and within-country location-specific aid and how it can be improved.
 Our research will thus focus on what works where, when and why, addressing the following, broad, questions: